michaeluno/amazon-auto-links/template/list/readme.txt

 == Change log ==

 = 1.2.10 =
-- Tweaked image layout for mobile screens.
+- Tweaked layout for mobile screens.
 - Tweaked product thumbnails to have rounded corners.

 = 1.2.9 =